Atlanta Falcons: Bold Predictions For The 2017 NFL Season [Opinion]

 The Defense Will Improve to Top-15

 Quinn has always been a defensive coach, which made finishing No. 25 in total team defensive yards allowed a disappointment last season.
 Atlanta has more talent defensively heading into this season, especially with the signing of Dontari Poe in the middle of their defensive line, and a lot of young players should show improvement.
-The defense will find a way to break into the top-15 this season from a total defensive standpoint.
+The defense will find a way to break into the top 15 this season from a total defensive standpoint.

 Time to make the Brotherhood stronger.